lc8631058/Optimal-liquidation-of-foreign-profits-with-Reinforcement-Learning-algorithm/README.md

 bank account.
 Thus, the foreign currency liquidation task consists formally in exchanging over a period T a volume V of cash in the foreign currency f for a maximum volume of cash in the domestic currency d.
 The foreign exchange (FX) rate that prevails at time t is denoted Xd/f (t) and is defined as the worth of one unit of currency d in the currency f .
-We assume in this article that the natural logarithm of the FX rate xt = log Xd/f (t) follows a discrete generalized OrnsteinUhlenbeck (OU) process, a process which generalizes the Brownian motion and mean-reverting processes.
+We assume in this article that the natural logarithm of the FX rate xt = log Xd/f (t) follows a discrete generalized Ornstein Uhlenbeck (OU) process, a process which generalizes the Brownian motion and mean-reverting processes.
 We also assume minimum and maximum volume constraints on each transaction.
 Foreign currency liquidation exposes the multinational company to financial risks and can have a significant impact on its final revenues, since FX rates are hard to predict and often quite volatile.
 We introduce a Reinforcement Learning (RL) framework for finding the liquidation strategy that maximizes